applemcg/dp/src/Workflow.md

 The .prof file will have four sections in the order here:

-- the header, sourceing librarys
+- the header, sourcing libraries
-- function bodies, new and those being repaird
+- function bodies, new and those being repaired
 - a comment block in the **false && { ... }**
 - the execution steps, which may be themselves commented